What it costs to refinance your home loan

-External refinance is when you are refinancing your home loan with a different lender to the one that your home loan is currently with.
+External refinance is when you are refinancing your home loan with a different lender from the one that your home loan is currently with.

-A discharge fee is a fee your current lender charges you to fully pay out your current loan and prepare the required documentation for doing so.
+A discharge fee is what your current lender charges you to fully pay out your current loan and prepare the required documentation for doing so.
 If you are refinancing with the same lender, it is unlikely you will need to pay this fee - but each lender is different.

-When you get a home loan, your lender needs to register your mortgage with the government, and concurrently, your current lender needs to deregister mortgage.
+When you get a home loan, your lender needs to register your mortgage with the government, and at the same time, your current lender needs to deregister your mortgage.
 The government charges you a fee in order to do this and the amount varies from state to state.
 As with a discharge fee, it is unlikely that your lender would charge you this fee if you are internally refinancing (again, it depends on the lender).

 You’ll need to pay a break cost if you have a fixed rate home loan and want to refinance before the fixed term ends.
 The formula to work this out is very complicated and the cost varies depending on lots of factors (e.g. your loan amount and interest rate), so it’s best to check with your lender.

 You’ll only need to pay a switching fee if you’re doing an internal refinance.
 It’s a fee your bank charges for closing off your old loan and opening a new one for a different product.
 It covers the internal administration and handling costs.
 Each lender charges differently for this fee, so you’ll need to check with your lender to get an exact cost.